saveoursecrets/sdk/README.md

 ### Release

-The server bundles a web-based GUI from the browser webapp code so to make a release build of the server CLI tool you must have the [browser][] repository as a sibling folder of this repository and then run:
+To create a release build with the bundled GUI assets run:

 ```
 make server-release